gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 If you're still confused about structural causal models now things may get clearer.
 The arrow sets the direction of causality, such that `a -> b` means that `a` *causes* `b`.
 So in our case `recovery` (our target, in red) is caused by all variables.
 The treatment variable, `medication`, is caused by `sex` and `severity`, and `severity` is caused by `age`.

 Remeber that this is a simulated dataset.
-We know the true diagram because we created it and defined that data generating process (in detail [here](https://fklearn.readthedocs.io/en/latest/examples/causal_inference.html)).
+We know the true diagram because we created it and defined the data generating process (in detail [here](https://fklearn.readthedocs.io/en/latest/examples/causal_inference.html)).
 In an industry application, we would never be sure of the diagram and would count on domain experts to try to make it reproduce reality as much as we can.

 In any case, having the possibility of reasoning about the structure of the problem is clearly a **feature** to the practitioner!